raspberrypilearning/non-player-characters/en/step_3.md

 Change the code in your `Update` method to only update the time if the button has been pressed and stars are less than three.

 `Time.time` starts when the game begins.
-Minus the `startTime` from `Time.time` to display the elapsed time since the button was pressed:
+Subtract the `startTime` from `Time.time` to display the elapsed time since the button was pressed:

 --- code ---
 ---